n9bc/dxspider_installation/Readme.md

 4. Run script and follow the messages.

-Script has been tested on following Operating Systems
+Script has been tested on the following Operating Systems (Linux Distributions)

 1. CentOS 7
 2. Raspbian 7 (Wheezy)